mustafa1728/Dynamic-Memory-Allocator/BinarySearchTrees/README.md

-# Assignment 2
+# Binary Search Tree

-This is the submission of Assignment 2 for the course COL106 by Mustafa Chasmai, Entry No. 2019CS10341
+Using Binary Search Trees to implement the dictionary in the allocator.

 ### BSTree